wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ##### Post-Install
 * If you want to see system specs, check out [System Report](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/tree/master/Hardware).
 * Some might also experience [Time sync issues](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/) between Windows and macOS.
 Here is a [Fix](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/timesync-v1.0) credit to [SwampFox82](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/).
+* Many people are experiencing (Including me) unknown issues to boot into macOS.
+I released a [special edition](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v10.14.0.SE) EFI configuration to at least boot into the OS and see what we can do.
+Read more in the release comment.
 ##### Discussions and News
 * Here is another helpful alternative Thinkpad X1 Extreme Clover EFI configuration repository by [zysuper](https://github.com/zysuper/Thinkpad-X1-extreme-EFI).
 Please check out his work as well as some some issues are addressed in both of our repositories.
 Star his work as well!
 * Bluetooth is not working.
 A lot of further work needs to be done here.
 [Intel is embedding BT chips into PCH which does not work in macOS.](https://www.guru3d.com/news-story/intel-makes-wireless-ac-9560-a-bit-more-embedded.html) We also have a long discussion in the issues so check it out if you are interested in this issue.
 Link below in the Pinned Discussions.